Board of Directors

 Marietje Schaake (Member of the European Parliament)

-Marietje Schaake is a Dutch Member of the European Parliament of D66 political party, with the Alliance of Liberals and Democrats for Europe (ALDE) political group.
+Marietje Schaake (www.marietjeschaake.eu, Twitter: @MarietjeD66) has been serving as a Member of the European Parliament for the Dutch Democratic Party (D66) with the Alliance of Liberals and Democrats for Europe (ALDE) political group since 2009.

 Kaveh Shahrooz, B.A., J.D.